jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Troubleshooting_Guide/troubleshooting_guide.md

 In the flow chart, log excerpts are colored orange and placed towards the base of the flow chart.
 Search this text guide for "Log excerpt" text, then find the "Log excerpt" of the same number on the flow chart and navigate upwards until you come to a node which describes your situation.
 You will then see the suggested cause and actions.

-For example: If the log error is "SEVERE: Frinx License fatal error" then this maps to Log Excerpt 1 on the flow chart.
-Moving upwards from log excerpt 1 you arrive at "log contains SEVERE:Frinx license fatal error".
+For example: If the log error is "SEVERE: FRINX License fatal error" then this maps to Log Excerpt 1 on the flow chart.
+Moving upwards from log excerpt 1 you arrive at "log contains SEVERE:FRINX license fatal error".
 We see that we take the path "Yes" and get to the next step: investigate if etc/frinx.license.cfg exists.

 NOTE: log excerpts 16-23 are generated during tests, not during normal operations.